 Task lighting should be strong enough (but not blinding!) for people to work efficiently without straining their eyes.
 You will find examples of task lighting in kitchens in the form of under cabinet lighting, pendants over kitchen islands, and reading lamps next to beds, chairs, and desks.

 Track lighting - Track lighting is a series of light fixtures attached to a track.
-They are available in a variety of styles and lengths, and the bulbs can be directed toward the particular area you want to focus on.
+They're available in a variety of styles and lengths, and the bulbs can be directed toward the particular area you want to focus on.

-Track lighting fixtures are commonly seen in kitchens over an island, in workplaces, or above artwork to highlight it.
+Track lighting fixtures are commonly seen in kitchens over an island, in workplaces, or above artwork.
 This form of lighting can serve as ambient lighting as well, works in every room of the house, and with most interior design styles.

-Track lighting fixtures with the clunky “big can” attachments are really outdated, so you may want to replace them with smaller halogen spots, especially if you are trying to make a home sale.
-This will save you energy as well.
+Track lighting fixtures with the clunky “big can” attachments are really outdated, so you may want to replace them with smaller halogen spots, especially if you're trying to make a home sale.
+This will save energy as well.

 Pendants are usually hung in pairs and are available in a multitude of attractive colors, materials and styles.